dillacorn/QiDi_Plus4/README.md

 ## Important warnings

+### Filament temperature swaps

 - Be careful when switching from high temperature filaments to lower temperature filaments.
 - The cutter can leave high temp filament in the hotend.
-If you then feed a lower temp filament, it can jam.
+- Feeding lower temp filament after that can cause a jam.
 - For mixed temperature swaps, manual unload and manual load is the safest method.
-- If you manually extract a high temp filament that is linked to the QiDi Box, also unload it from the QiDi Box afterward.
+- If you manually extract high temp filament that is linked to the QiDi Box, also unload it from the QiDi Box afterward.

+### Manual spool / NO AMS printing

+- For manual spool printing while the QiDi Box is connected, use the `NO AMS` Orca printer profile.
+- The `NO AMS` profile uses `AMS=0`, skips QiDi Box startup logic, and does not call `T0`.
-- If you want to print from a manual spool while the QiDi Box is still connected, start the print from the printer screen and disable QiDi Box there.
+- Without the `NO AMS` profile, start the print from the printer screen and disable QiDi Box there.
 - A separate manual spool profile is optional, but it helps prevent mistakes.

+### QiDi Box / AMS notes

 - If a spool is unraveling in the QiDi Box AMS, check your rollers.
-QiDi Box essentially ruined a spool because a roller was not rolling smoothly.
-I resolved it by swapping rollers around; they pull out easily.
+- QiDi Box essentially ruined one of my spools because a roller was not rolling smoothly.
+- I resolved it by swapping rollers around.
+They pull out easily.

+### TPU note

 - If printing TPU 95A, slow down to 70–50% in the Fluidd web interface.

 ## Z-offset note